loomio/loomio-docs/oric/src/for-success.md

 Because Loomio discussions and decisions are always already documented, it provides a robust way to verify all your board's decision-making.
 You can easily demonstrate what was decided, and when.
 If directors have discussed and commented, as well as voted on a resolution—you will also know how and why each decision was reached.

 A resolution passed in between meetings is valid if (and only if) *all* eligible directors agree on it.
 If you have less than 100% agreement, or if some directors have not voted, you will need to take the resolution to your next board meeting (whether online or in person).
 Then, you can use quorum and majority rules to ratify (formally approve) the decision.
 The Loomio record will give you a good sense of any issues with the proposed resolution.
-So it shouldn't take up much of the meeting time to resolve the matter one way or the other.
+So it shouldn't take long to resolve the matter one way or the other.

 Remember to include the decision in the minutes.

 ---

 ## How quickly do we expect each other to respond?
 Loomio is like email in that you can respond at a time that suits you.
 But everyone has different work habits, and taking too long to respond is likely to be frustrating for others.